ra3lynn/ra3lynn.github.io/index.md

 # Raelynn Lalunio's Portfolio

-I am a computer science major at California State University Fullerton and I plan to graduate in 2028
+My name is Raelynn Lalunio and I am a student at [CSUF] and my major is Computer Science.

+My GitHub page is https://github.com//ra3lynn

 ## My Favorite CPSC 120L Labs